rodrigoelp/little-stories/Unlikely adventures/40-Chapter-40.md

 *"I told you about the dragons already Hannah.
 Those things would emerge from under your feet, dripping that foul black goo that burns your skin and pierces through your wings.
 They are merciless.
 Once their red eyes are set on you, they will hunt you down; if you manage to hide, their screech is deafening and you will find yourself surrounded by more of them."*

 Yule wanted to stop, but for the first time since they began their conversation, Hannah was listening - *"We....
 We only made it out of the wasteland because one of us stayed behind... and it was my fault Hannah, I couldn't...
-I should've hide, but the dragon launched its attack and he pushed me out of the way.
+I should've hidden, but the dragon launched its attack and he pushed me out of the way.
 I saw him lose his last breath, I saw his flame go..."* - Her chest sunk deeper, her hand pressed against her flame.
 New tears streamed down her face.

 Hannah heard enough of the story, she knew where it was heading.
 She wanted to help ease her pain, but it was awkward to console Yule, or anybody else as a matter of fact.
 Hannah never felt close enough with that part of her personality.

 Yule withdrawn her legs closer to her chest.
 It was that sort of position anybody take when they feel the most vulnerable.
 Regardless of the reason, the small figure made Hannah mindlessly sit down next to her, in an attempt to find words of solace and push the pain away, but there was no muse to guide Hannah's words, her mind was blank.
 Through the narrow space between Yule's arms and legs, Hannah saw her heavy fat tears cascading into the shadows.
 Hannah couldn't help to wonder how could Yule contain so much water being so small.

 *"That much salt can't be good for the fish"* - said Hannah's mouth before her brain captured the phrase, analysed it and decided it was best to not say it.
 She hated herself for saying such an insensitive things.
-Clearly she has been hanging a little too much with Amir, her manner of speaking without thinking rubbed on her, or so she wanted to believe.
+Clearly she has been hanging a little too much with Amir, his manner of speaking without thinking rubbed on her, or so she wanted to believe.

 Hannah heard the gurgling sound of Yule's stuffy nose, clearing a path in-between sobs.